atrocore/atropim/README.md

 ![anne](_assets/atropim-banner.png)

 AtroPIM is an [open-source product information management system (PIM)](https://atropim.com), which is based on [AtroCore](https://github.com/atrocore/atrocore) software platform.
-AtroPIM (as well as AtroCore) is distributed under GPLv3 License and is free.
-It has a lot of features right out-of-the-box and thus is an excellent tool for cost-effective and timely application development.

 AtroPIM is a single page application (SPA) with an API-centric architecture.
 It has a flexible data model based on entities, entity attributes and relations of all kinds among them.
 AtroPIM allows you to gather and store all your product content in one place, enrich it and spread it to several channels like own online shop, amazon, eBay, online shops of your distributors, on a tablet or mobile application.
 AtroPIM will help you to structure and organize all your flexible data and get rid of excel mess.